Daniel wrote about “the king of the North” who would be involved in the Middle East prior to Christ’s return. Who is this person? What will he do?

 Not only was the prophecy going to occur quite some time in the future from when Daniel received it, it was also primarily focused on what would happen to the Jewish people—Daniel’s people.

-The first four verses of this chapter deal with events of the Persian and Greek empires.
+The first four verses of Daniel 11 deal with events of the Persian and Greek empires.
 These passages contain amazing historical details that confirm the validity of the Bible.
 Verse 4 is a prophecy of the division of Alexander the Great’s kingdom into four regions following his death.
 In verses 5-6, we read for the first time in Daniel 11 of “the king of the South” and “the king of the North.”

 Since the focus of this prophecy in Daniel 11 is what would happen to the Jewish people (Daniel 10:14), the directions of south and north in this chapter must be understood in relation to Jerusalem.
 While the details mentioned in Daniel 11 can be hard to follow, a careful comparison of the prophecy with history makes the meaning clear.
 A Bible help such as The Expositor’s Bible Commentary can be quite useful in sorting out the historical record that fulfilled the predictions.